Do you have chronic Depression & Sleep Deprivation? Is this your nightstand?

-Unless you have a severe genetic Calcium disorder or have taken radiation, then your Calcium risks need to be assessed before taking Calcium on a daily basis.
+Unless you have a severe genetic Calcium disorder or have taken radiation, then your Calcium risks need to be assessed before taking supplemental Calcium on a daily basis.

 By consuming foods high in Magnesium, combined with topical magnesium oil and oral magnesium, you may help restore your Emotional Balance & Sleep and any underlying Magnesium deficiency.

 If you have a Magnesium Deficiency, then magnesium foods may not be enough and you may need to speak to your Holistic Health Practitioner about Magnesium supplementation, along with Vitamin D and B6.